Toxic Chemicals in Building Materials

 Healthier homes are built with healthier materials.
 From flooring to insulation, caulks to paints, healthier options are available that can reduce the load of toxic chemicals in indoor spaces.

-The United States Environmental Protection Agency (EPA) plays a pivotal role in protecting public health from dangerous chemicals by using the tools in the reformed 2016 Toxic Substances Control Act (TSCA).
-It’s Toxic-Free Future’s job to watchdog and prod implementation of this law and to extract as much benefit for public health and the environment as we can.
+Since the EPA plays a pivotal role in protecting public health from dangerous chemicals by using the tools in the reformed 2016 TSCA, Toxic-Free Future makes it a priority to urge EPA to take important actions under this law.
+Toxic-Free Future watchdogs and advocates for strong implementation of TSCA to extract as much benefit for public health and the environment as possible.